High-Order Incremental Potential Contact for Elastodynamic Simulation on Curved Meshes: Method

-\paragraph{Arbitrary Triangle Mesh Proxy} The same construction applies to arbitrary mesh proxies instead of a refinement of the input surface (as shown in \cref{fig:teaser}), an idea first explored by \citet{Suwelack2013}.
-We found that using a normal field to define correspondences is fragile when the surfaces have a very different geometric shape, so we opt for a simpler formulation based on distances.
+The same construction applies to arbitrary mesh proxies (e.g., \cref{fig:high-order-teaser}), but we need to compute $\hat v^j$ for every vertex.
+When $\M$ is linear we can simply compute $\hat v^j$ as the barycentric coordinates of the closest tetrahedron in $\M$, but when $\M$ is nonlinear we use an optimization to invert $g^i$~\cite{Suwelack2013Accurate}.
+However, unlike \citet{Suwelack2013Accurate}, we found that using a normal field to define correspondences is fragile when the surfaces have a very different geometric shape, so we opt for a simpler formulation based on distances.

-Given a volumetric mesh $\M$ and an arbitrary triangle mesh $\S$ we do not have the pre-image under the geometric mapping of the vertices $v^j_{\S}\in V_{\S}$.
-We thus start by approximating $\M$ by sampling it as a piecewise linear tetrahedral mesh $\widetilde \M$ (we use a sampling of four linear tetrahedra per curved tetrahedron).
-Then, for every $v^j_{\S}\in V_{\S}$ we use an inflated bounding box around $v^j_{\S}$ to find at least $n$ (we $n=3$ in our examples) overlapping tetrahedra $t_i \in T_{\M}$ and compute the approximate barycentric coordinates $\tilde b_i$ of $v^j_{\S}$ in $t_i$ as the barycentric coordinates of $v^j_{\S}$ in the linearized form of $t_i$.
+\Cref{alg:arbitrary-proxy} outlines our method for computing $\Phi$ for an arbitrary triangle proxy.
+Namely, given a volumetric mesh $\M$ and an arbitrary triangle mesh $\S$ we do not have the pre-image under the geometric mapping of the vertices $v^j_{\S}\in V_{\S}$, so we compute one by determining the closest element in $\M$ to $v^j_{\S}$ and use an optimization to compute the inverse geometric mapping to obtain the coordinates $\hat{v}^j$.
+This procedure only needs to be performed once because $W$ depends only on the rest geometry.